The City’s response to COVID-19

 - Residential waste collection continues to be picked up on residents’ regular collection day.
 Please be aware of the following guidelines for disposing of household garbage, recycling and organics, and when visiting the Eco Centre.

 - Spruce Grove Transit continues to operate commuter Routes 560 and 561, as well as local Route 568.
+Effective August 1, face coverings will be required on all Spruce Grove Transit routes.

 - Taxpayers who are financially impacted by COVID-19 can apply online to have penalties on tax balances deferred until Sept.
 30.